ankitson/scala-lisp/notes.md

    vs. a "let ((symbol expr) ...) (body_expr)" which evaluates the body with the defined symbols in scope

  * fn args are strictly evaluated
   * so evaluating if-else is a special case in the interpreter :(
+  * we could implement lazy, or lazy+memo eval. but native methods have to be strict.